Internet-of-People/iop-profile-server/docs/ARCH-PS-in-IoP.md

 ## Connections to Location Based Network

-Profile servers do not manage their neighborhoods relationship by themselves.
+Profile servers do not manage their neighborhood relationships by themselves.
 Each profile server relies on a [Location Based Network server](https://github.com/Fermat-ORG/iop-location-based-network) (LOC server) that runs locally with it to provide information about the profile server's neighborhood.
 The profile server thus only has some information about its own neighborhood, but it has no information about the other parts of the network.